-It’s been estimated that (especially in beach areas) at least 2 out of 10 drivers on the road on weekend evenings are legally drunk.
+It’s been estimated that (especially in beach areas) at least 1 out of 10 drivers on the road on weekend evenings are legally drunk.
 Weeknights it drops to about 1 out of 20.

-On gravel roads, speed is the essence.
-Shock absorber commercials show the magic of rhythm.
+Shock absorber commercials show the magic of rhythm on gravel roads.
 The car and its passengers gliding smoothly down the road while the wheels pound up and down like a whack-a-mole on amphetamines.
 Driving fast to stay on top of the ridges only works on a perfectly spaced washboard at exactly the right speed, but it does work – until you terraplane (the dirt, gravel and dust equivalent of hydroplaning) into a tree…